stableapple/am-foss-task/README.md

 # am-foss task
 The am-foss task repository consist of  the details of the tasks i completed.
-It describes my approach to the solutions, by which you caan judge my understanding on the subject.
+It describes my approach to the solutions, by which you can judge my understanding on the subject.

 ## list of task
 Task 1:   https://github.com/stableapple/am-foss-task/blob/master/star%20me.PNG